YunoHost-Apps/onlyoffice_ynh/README.md

   * Choose a path for ONLYOFFICE, e.g. `/` if you install on `office.yunohost.domain` (do not install any other app on this domain).
   * The domain of your Nextcloud instance, e.g. `yunohost.domain/nextcloud` or `nextcloud.yunohost.domain`.
   * Is it a public application? **If you want to connect it to Nextcloud, ONLYOFFICE should be public**: then select `Yes` or `tick the box`.
+  *
+#### JWT Safety setting
+In the Nextcloud' OnlyOffice connector setting page, a token is required.
+You receive it by mail at install time, copy-paste the token in the Nextcloud's setting page.

+If you missed the email, you can find the token by running this command anytime in your Yunohost server where Onlyoffice is installed :
+* `sudo documentserver-jwt-status.sh`